Amnesty is constitutional... but what now?

 The appeals for protection will be the last to be addressed by the Constitutional Court, but they are key to the effective amnesty of the leaders of the Process.
 This Wednesday, the Supreme Court rejected the motion for annulment filed by former President Puigdemont and former Minister Toni Comín, so they are now clear to file their appeals for protection in the Constitutional Court.
 This is what former Minister Lluís Puig has already done—he did not file a motion for annulment in the Supreme Court—and also former Ministers Jordi Turull, Oriol Junqueras, Raül Romeva, and Dolors Bassa, who have appealed to the Constitutional Court against the criminal chamber's decision not to apply the amnesty law to them because they believe it is misappropriated.

-Ultimately, the return of former President Carles Puigdemont to Catalonia after more than seven years of exile and the subsequent ruling of the Supreme Court depend, on the one hand, on the return of former president Carles Puigdemont to Catalonia after more than seven years of exile and, on the other, on the ability of former political prisoners such as Oriol Junqueras and Jordi Turull to run in elections.
-These are issues that the Supreme Court's criminal division has so far been determined to prevent.
-Speaking to Catalunya Ràdio this Thursday, Puigdemont's lawyer, Gonzalo Boye, indicated that the Junts leader will return once the arrest warrant against him is lifted: "I imagine the president will return when the precautionary measures are lifted," Boye explained, adding that he had given him advance notice.
+Ultimately, the return of former President Carles Puigdemont to Catalonia after more than seven years of exile and, on the other, the ability of former political prisoners such as Oriol Junqueras and Jordi Turull to stand in elections will depend on what the Constitutional Court decides on the appeals for protection and the subsequent ruling of the Supreme Court.
+These issues, until now, have been sworn to prevent.
+Speaking to Catalunya Ràdio this Thursday, Puigdemont's lawyer, Gonzalo Boye, indicated that the Junts leader will return once the arrest warrant against him is lifted: "I imagine the president will return when the precautionary measures are lifted," Boye explained, adding that this was previously reported by Toni Comín.
 He does not expect a decision to be made during the holidays.

-In any case, Boye expressed confidence that the judges will not act "seditiously" and refuse to apply the judicial waiver when it has already received the green light from the guarantee body.
-"Creativity has a limit," he said regarding the subterfuges they might try to find to circumvent the law.
+In any case, Boye expressed confidence that the judges would not act "seditiously" and refuse to apply judicial omission once it has already received the green light from the guarantee body.
+"Creativity has a limit," he said, referring to the subterfuges they might try to find to circumvent the law.
+Lluís Puig's lawyer, Jaume Alonso Cuevillas, had already filed an appeal for protection on behalf of the former minister seeking full amnesty.
+"Will the Constitutional Court have enough courage to say what it should say without a doubt?" he asked, in statements to RAC1.
+If not, he said, the only option would be the European Court of Human Rights.